Eli-Par/Text-and-Stats/README.md

 ## Installation
-You can download an executable version of the program [here](https://github.com/Eli-Par/Text-and-Stats/releases/tag/releases).
+If you are a windows user, or you have a way to run exe files, then you can download an executable version of the program [here](https://github.com/Eli-Par/Text-and-Stats/releases/tag/releases).
 Using this version is preferred since it doesn't require java and allows for setting text buddy as the program to open different files.

 Alternatively, you can download the jar file from [here](https://github.com/Eli-Par/Text-and-Stats/releases/tag/releases).
 The current release requires Java 17 or later to run.